 The 10-cell Skewer Tetra had only just been completed.
 Being sparred with bamboo, the kite was much lighter than the earlier dowel version in the same size.
 Hence I was confident to attach much less tail than was used for the Dowel Tetra.
 All other things being equal, lighter means steadier in the air!

-A couple of flights were spent to get the simple 2-leg bridle adjusted.
+A couple of flights were spent to get the simple two-leg bridle adjusted.

-With the kite tied off to the substantial wooden railings I took some video footage from various angles.
-The kite helped out by moving towards me and dropping low at times!
+With the kite tied off to the substantial wooden railings, I took some video footage from various angles.
+The kite helped out by moving toward me and dropping low at times!
 It was satisfying seeing the kite steadily climb away again when the breeze freshened.